 Clubs & Leagues

-Depending on the country there may be Club Nationals, University/College Nationals and a Junior League.
-The USA has the world’s biggest player base and it is possible (although not too common) to gain Ultimate Scholarships to College.
-There are currently 11,000 members in the USA Youth Division and a staggering 14,000 students from 700 colleges in the college division.
+Depending on the country there may be Club Nationals, University/College Nationals, Junior League and local or city or school leagues.
+The USA has the world’s biggest player base.
+In 2014 there where 11,000 members in the USA Youth Division and a staggering 14,000 students from 700 colleges in the college division.
 The Triple Crown tour is the highest level of competitive Ultimate in North America, comprising of three divisions: Men’s, Women’s and Mixed.
 Teams are then tiered as Pro, Elite, Select, or Classic.
 The regular season consists of a series of summer tournaments, including the U.S. Open Championship and Flight specific events.
 The post-season then narrows over 700 teams down to 16 in each division to compete for the National Championship.
-As of 2013 there are now two Professional Leagues in the States paying their players from ticket and merchandise sales, and sponsorship.
+As of 2013 there is a Professional League in the States paying their players from ticket and merchandise sales, and sponsorship

 There are teams and competitions in more than 20 countries throughout Asia, from the expected venues such as Japan, to the, perhaps less thought-of, Philippines and Vietnam.
 There are a myriad of Hat Tournaments at a variety of destinations and for the hotter competition there’s the Malaysian Ultimate Open, and several WFDF sanctioned events which bring together some of the fastest players and most skilled throwers on the continent; such as the Asian-Oceanic Ultimate Championship (AOUC).

 International competitions bring together the best Ultimate players and teams from all over the globe- there’s no greater pride than representing your country and Ultimate players will travel to all corners of the earth in their bids for glory.
 This makes for extremely intense and exciting events at all levels, right at the top each team raises their game to new heights every year in an attempt to gain the title of World Champions.